alexandertrefz/essence/packages/vscode-extension/README.md

 - `unreachable-case` removes the Case that can never match.
 - The "did you mean" Diagnostics — an unknown name, Type, Protocol, member, Method or Case — take the suggested spelling.
+- An unknown name, Type or Protocol that another Module in the workspace exports offers to import it, writing the `import { … }` block or adding to the one already there; an unknown Method offers the Namespace that declares it the same way.
+- `unused-import` removes the import nothing uses.
 - `constant-reassignment` turns the Constant into a Variable.
 - `redundant-parameter-label` drops the label.
 - `redundant-interpolation-to-string` drops a `::toString()` a String